Anthony Cronin: Activism

-Cronin is known as an arts activist as well as a writer.
+Cronin was known as an arts activist as well as a writer.
 He was Cultural Adviser to the Taoiseach Charles Haughey (and briefly to Garret FitzGerald).
-He involved himself in initiatives such as Aosdána, the Irish Museum of Modern Art and the Heritage Council.
-He was a founding member of Aosdána and was elected its first Saoi (a distinction usually reserved for exceptional artistic achievement) in 2003.
-Cronin was a member of its governing body, the Toscaireacht, until his death.
+He involved himself in initiatives such as Aosdána (an association for the benefit of artists and writers), the Irish Museum of Modern Art and the Heritage Council.
+He was a founding member of Aosdána, and was a member of its governing body, the Toscaireacht, for many years; he was elected Saoi (a distinction for exceptional artistic achievement) in 2003.
 He was also a member of the governing bodies of the Irish Museum of Modern Art and the National Gallery of Ireland, of which he was (for a time) Acting Chairman.

 With Flann O'Brien, Patrick Kavanagh and Con Leventhal, Cronin celebrated the first Bloomsday in 1954.
 He contributed to many television programmes, including Flann O'Brien: Man of Parts (BBC) and Folio (RTÉ).

-From 1966 to 1968 Cronin was a visiting lecturer at the University of Montana and from 1968 to 1970 he was poet in residence at Drake University.
+From 1966 to 1968 Cronin was a visiting lecturer at the University of Montana and from 1968 to 1970 he was a poet in residence at Drake University.
 Cronin read a selection of his poems for the Irish Poetry Reading Archive in 2015.
 He had honorary doctorates from several institutions, including Dublin University, the National University of Ireland and the University of Poznan.

 Writing

 Cronin began his literary career as a contributor to Envoy, A Review of Literature and Art.
 He was editor of The Bell in the 1950s and literary editor of Time and Tide (London).
 He wrote a weekly column, "Viewpoint", in The Irish Times from 1974 to 1980.
 Later he contributed a column on poetry to the Sunday Independent.

 His first collection of poems, called simply Poems (Cresset, London), was published in 1958.
 Several collections followed and his Collected Poems (New Island, Dublin) was published in 2004.
 The End of the Modern World (New Island, 2016), written over several decades, was his final publication.

 Cronin's novel, The Life of Riley, is a satire on bohemian life in Ireland in the mid-20th century, while his memoir Dead as Doornails addresses the same subject.

 Cronin knew Samuel Beckett from when they did some work for the BBC during the 1950s and 1960s.
 Cronin gave a prefatory talk to Patrick Magee's reading of The Unnamable on the BBC Third Programme.
-Beckett was not impressed: "Cronin delivered his discourse… It was all right, not very exciting".
+Beckett said: "Cronin delivered his discourse … It was all right, not very exciting".
 Cronin later published a biography of him.
 Samuel Beckett: The Last Modernist (1996) followed on from No Laughing Matter: The Life and Times of Flann O'Brien (1989).